Offirmo/offirmo-monorepo--2021-legacy/2-foundation/practical-logger-types/README.md

   * `debug(…) idem`
   * `trace(…) idem`
   * `silly(…) idem`
-* those functions are present but may not do anything (platform-dependent):
+* those functions are present for convenience but may not do anything (platform-dependent):
   * `group(groupTitle?: string): void`
   * `groupCollapsed(groupTitle?: string): void`
   * `groupEnd(): void`